rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-Now you can pass those variables as argument next to the query for the HTTP POST request:
+Now you can pass those variables as arguments next to the query for the HTTP POST request:

 {{< highlight javascript "hl_lines=5 6" >}}
 const getIssuesOfRepository = path => {